phaustin/pyman/Book/pymanMaster.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. include:: refs.txt

 Introduction to Python for Science
 ==================================

+This is a local fork of `David Pine's Introduction to Python for Science`_.
+This branch makes a couple of changes:

+* All code works with Python 3.4

+* The installation guide covers `Anaconda Python <https://store.continuum.io/cshop/anaconda/>`_

+* There are several short sreencasts linked from YouTube.

 Contents: